 In 2015 Pieter joined the Wildlife Justice Commission, where his responsibilities include engaging stakeholder efforts aimed towards getting authorities to enforce their laws related to wildlife crimes.

 Pieter has a passion for wildlife, sparked during an overland trip from North to South Africa after finishing his studies in International Law.

 Andrea FreyDirector of International Growth

-Andrea joined WJC in 2017 as Director of International Growth.
+Andrea joined the WJC in 2017 as Director of International Growth.
 She focuses on strengthening key external relationships and is responsible for engaging with strategic current and new donor audiences and the access to new markets.

 Her passion for conservation is also manifested by her commitment as acting Managing Director at the Minara Nature Foundation (MNF), a family foundation with an interest in wildlife conservation.

-Previously, Andrea spent 9 years at the Oak Foundation as Head of the Special Interest Program and as a Senior Consultant developing the five-year strategy for Oak’s Wildlife Trade Program (WTP).
+Previously, Andrea spent nine years at the Oak Foundation as Head of the Special Interest Program and as a Senior Consultant developing the five-year strategy for Oak’s Wildlife Trade Program (WTP).
 Prior to joining the Oak Foundation, she worked as a campaign coordinator for the Israel section of Amnesty International and for political campaigns in Switzerland, also serving as Project Manager for major international development assignments.

 Andrea is fluent in German, English and French and holds an MA in War Studies from King’s College, London.